 To make it computationally efficient, we decided to take only a subset of the dataset (i.e. 5%) for modeling purpose.
 We looked at the quantile information to determine what might be a good subset of the data to use.

 From the quantile information we can see that roughly 5% of the data lies with length of words <= 7 in both languages.
 We decided to take only the English sentences with 1 to 7 words in both English and German languages.
 This allowed us to scale down the dataset from 4.32 million entries to 161K entries.
 This assumption is made because longer sentences tend to express concepts, ideas and opinions causing translations to vary based on the style and understanding of the translator.
 Given such circumstances, not only the translation task becomes significantly complex, but also there is a good chance the training dataset may not be of the necessary quality.
 Since this is an academic project with a strict timeline and limited computational power, smaller sentences are intentionally chosen to help in learning the basic nuances of translation.

+In this context it is worthy of mentioning that, since we have used a small sample data with sentences equal to or less than seven words, stop words which occur in all sentences usually, have seemed to overwhelm the model learning process.
+We have observed that the predicted or translated sentences are having more than usual stop words.

+Hence, after consulting our mentor we have decided to continue the model training process using an extract from the original dataset that represents the population from the length of sentences perspective.
+The team intends to gain some new insights related to the challenges in translating longer sentences from an academic point of view.

 Next, we applied the language detection utility (langdetect) to check if the sentences in English were really being categorized as English and if those in German were really being categorized as German.
 We found that this was not the case with many entries.
 There were cases where a sentence in the German dataset was being categorized as an English one as highlighted in the first row (index 29) in the figure below.